StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/close-an-alert.md

 <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for closing an [alert](about-alerts.md) in TheHive.

-Close an alert if it doesn't require escalation into a new or existing case for further investigation.
+Close an [alert](about-alerts.md) in TheHive when it doesn't require escalation into a new or existing case for further investigation.
 This may happen, for example, if the alert is a false positive or a duplicate.

 <h2>Procedure</h2>